shreya23ps/Service-Support-Website/README.md

    1. Apply for Services:

-     	o	Log in, select a service (e.g., PAN Card), complete the application form, and upload required documents.
+     	Log in, select a service (e.g., PAN Card), complete the application form, and upload required documents.

    3. Track Status:

-     	o	Go to the Status Check section, input your application ID, and view updates.
+     	Go to the Status Check section, input your application ID, and view updates.

    5. Admin Tools:

-     	o	Access the Admin Dashboard to manage user applications and monitor system analytics.
+     	Access the Admin Dashboard to manage user applications and monitor system analytics.